elaineezhu/PETS2025/README.md

 ```

 2. Install Dependencies:

-To set up dependencies on a host system:
+To set up dependencies manually on a host system:
 - Install ffmpeg (for audio playback):

 ```bash